 Please click on the segments of the graphic to find out more.

-The Environmental Planning and Assessment Act 1979 sets out the key roles and functions of the Independent Planning Commission, the Minister for Planning, and the Department of Planning and Environment in the state’s planning system.
+The Environmental Planning and Assessment Act 1979 sets out the key roles and functions of the Independent Planning Commission, the Minister of Planning and Public Spaces, and the Department of Planning and Environment in the state’s planning system.

 The Environmental Planning and Assessment Act 1979 (EP&A Act) establishes a system of environmental planning and assessment for the State of NSW.

-It clearly sets out what roles the Minister for Planning, Department of Planning and Environment, and Commission play in the planning system and their respective functions.
+It clearly sets out what roles the Minister of Planning and Public Spaces, Department of Planning and Environment, and Commission play in the planning system and their respective functions.

 The Objects of the Act are to:

-The Minister for Planning (and the NSW Government more broadly) is responsible for setting policy and enacting planning legislation.
+The Minister of Planning and Public Spaces (and the NSW Government more broadly) is responsible for setting policy and enacting planning legislation.